 There can be few cases where WinRunner won’t be able to identify GUI objects.

-Logical name of any object is nothing but the text label of that object.
+The logical name of any object is nothing but the text label of that object.
 This makes the code easily understandable and readable.

 GUI Map is a collection of all GUI Map files.